 What is wrong with me?

 Right.
 This is it.
 You heard it here first.
 I’m going to take control, dammit.
 I’m going to make this fiction stuff a daily occurrence, and I MEAN IT this time.

 The only person to blame for my lack of success and my indifference is me.
-When I wake up, 70 and crinkly and retired, I don’t to be celebrating the fact I finally have time to write that bestseller I’ve always gone on about.
+When I wake up, 70 and crinkly and retired, I don’t want to be celebrating the fact I finally have time to write that bestseller I’ve always gone on about.
 Even more, I don’t want to be procrastinating at that age.
 No crinkly procrastination for me, no siree!

 I enjoy writing, so I don’t see what the problem is.
 I’m writing this, aren’t I?
 I love escaping to other worlds.
 I love creating other worlds.
 I want to do it more often.
 And I want to get to a stage where I can share stories and novels and passages and have people enjoy them.
 I really, really want that.
 It’s selfish, I know.
-Sure, I want to bring happiness and enjoyment to others, but I want to d it for my own self-satisfaction.
+Sure, I want to bring happiness and enjoyment to others, but I want to do it for my own self-satisfaction.
 Anyone who says otherwise is so totally lying.